24-Hour Crisis Support

 Transitional Housing Support Worker

-Our on-site Transitional Housing Support Worker works with women and non-binary to help them find and maintain housing, create safety plans and risk management, apply for social assistance and social housing, secure financial assistance, and connect with counselling and other support services.
+Our on-site Transitional Housing Support Worker works with women and non-binary people to help them find and maintain housing, create safety plans and risk management, apply for social assistance and social housing, secure financial assistance, and connect with counselling and other support services.

 Groups and One-to-One